Key Takeaways

-Who Needs a Work Permit in Latvia
+Who Needs a Latvia Work Permit?

 In Latvia, non-EU/EEA nationals require a work permit to engage in employment.
 Employers intending to hire such individuals must ensure that the necessary permits are obtained prior to the commencement of employment.
 This requirement does not apply to citizens of EU/EEA countries, who can work in Latvia without a work permit but must register their residence with the Office of Citizenship and Migration Affairs (OCMA).